ShawxingKwok/ITWorks/content/docs/android/util-view/_index.md

 # More
 ## On the way
-- `KRecyclerViewAdapter`: sticky header, drag
+- `KRecyclerViewAdapter`: sticky header, drag and swipe like Compose

 ## <a href="https://github.com/ShawxingKwok/AndroidUtil-View" target="_blank"> GitHub repo with demo</a>